Skip to main content

 Cyr believes the RebElles project, along with the Libr’elles and Logifem, will be a great model for future projects.

-“We hope we can do more like this and that the governments continue to invest in them.”
+“We hope we can do more like this and that the governments continue to invest in them,” she said.

 Duclaud and Mamfredis said they believe the RebElles home will stand for a long time and want others to feel inspired to have more spaces for LGBTQ2S+ seniors.

-Henriques said it’s of “paramount importance” for more seniors homes to either have spaces dedicated to people like her.
-Only one other exists in Toronto, she said.
-She hopes to see homes for gay men and trans people.
+Henriques said it’s of “paramount importance” to have spaces dedicated to people like her.
+She said she's only aware of another LGBTQ2S+ home in Toronto and hopes to see some for gay men and trans people.

 “People didn’t want to consider anything about LGBTQ seniors like we weren’t always there, like we weren’t there when you were in grade school, like we weren’t there when you were in high school — we were always there!” she said.